-How did Pluto become a dwarf planet? | EarthSky.org
+Pluto became a dwarf planet on today's date

 As it was, like it or not, Pluto became the world’s eye-opener when it came to the classification of solar system objects.

-Bottom line: August 24, 2019, is the 13th anniversary of Pluto’s demotion to dwarf planet status.
-According to a new definition by the International Astronomical Union, Pluto became a dwarf planet because it is has not “cleared the neighborhood around its orbit.”
+Bottom line: August 24 is the anniversary of Pluto’s demotion to dwarf planet status.
+The International Astronomical Union demoted Pluto largely because it is has not “cleared the neighborhood around its orbit.”